Jona-Kwok/AI/README.md

 # AI
-the excercise for ai course
+#The excercise for ai course
-#24.Jan, astar the first one
+24.Jan, astar the first one
+25.Jan, basic astar